 Credit by Exam

-You can receive credits toward your associate's degree (for military and veteran students) or bachelor's degree through credit by exam.
+You can receive credits toward your associate's degree (for a limited audience, including non-Maryland residents, military, and veterans) or bachelor's degree through credit by exam.
 Examples of examinations include the Excelsior College Examinations, the Advanced Placement examinations administered by the College Board, the College-Level Examination Program, Defense Activity for Non-Traditional Education Support examinations, and the American College Testing/Proficiency Examination program.